deezer/linear_graph_autoencoders/README.md

 This repository provides Python code to reproduce experiments from the article [Keep It Simple: Graph Autoencoders Without Graph Convolutional Networks](https://arxiv.org/pdf/1910.00942.pdf) presented at the NeurIPS 2019 Workshop on Graph Representation Learning.

-*Update: an extended conference version of this article is now available here: [Simple and Effective Graph Autoencoders with One-Hop Linear Models](https://arxiv.org/pdf/2001.07614.pdf).*
+***Update**: an extended conference version of this article is now available here: [Simple and Effective Graph Autoencoders with One-Hop Linear Models](https://arxiv.org/pdf/2001.07614.pdf).*

 We release Tensorflow implementations of the following **two graph embedding models** from the paper:
  - Linear Graph Autoencoders